rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Unified data schema
 	* Enables rules-as-code, proactive outreach, unified applications, information re-use.
 	* Tools that can map information from specific documents (e.g. tax returns) to standard schema for each program.
+		* Requires a map from application information requirement, to information field, to the source of information (e.g. a common document or the applicant.)

 ### Strategies for shifting burdens
 Summary/taxonomy of ways that burdens can be shifted, especially things that can be readily implemented.